Deducteam/hol2dk/NOTES.md

 ## 05/03/24

-  * Coq does not handle let's efficiently: https://github.com/coq/coq/issues/18753
+  * Coq does not handle let's efficiently: https://github.com/coq/coq/issues/18753.
+Currently, on my machine, I can handle a maximum of 4981 let's.
+But it may rather depends on the height than on the actual number of let's.

   * Gulliver: 56 processors Intel Core Processor (Haswell, no TSX) 2.3 Ghz cache 16 Mo RAM 122 Go